-I was THAT worried about his sleep, even though his sleep space was what the American Academy of Pediatric (AAP) recommended.
-He was in an empty crib with a fitted sheet over an approved mattress, we always laid him down on his back and there was nothing loose in his crib.
+I was that worried about safe sleep for my baby, even though his sleep space was what the American Academy of Pediatrics (AAP) recommended: he was in an empty crib with a fitted sheet over an approved mattress.
+We always laid him down on his back and there was nothing loose in his crib.

-Heck, he will be three in June and still wears a Flying Squirrel because still don’t have a blanket in his space.
+Heck, he will be three in June and still wears a Flying Squirrel because he still doesn't have a blanket in his space.
 I am a worried sleeper.

 I can’t even imagine the fear racing through my heart or the constant rumblings of my mind if he had been sleeping in a “non-recommended” space.
 What if he had become dependent on a Rock ‘n Play?
 What if he needed a Dock-A-Tot to sleep in?
 What if he would have only slept while being held by me in a zombie state on the couch?